Jump to:

 Need a little inspiration for a Mexican dish to go along with this fantastic salsa?
 Then check out my collection of Mexican Food Recipes.

-You will need the following ingredients to make this Jalapeño Tomatillo Salsa: Tomatillos, Anaheim Chili, Yellow Onion, Garlic Cloves, Lime Juice, Jalapeños and Fresh Cilantro.
+You will need the following ingredients to make this Jalapeño Tomatillo Salsa recipe (see recipe card for quantities): Tomatillos, Anaheim Chili, Yellow Onion, Garlic Cloves, Lime Juice, Jalapeños and Fresh Cilantro.

 Jalapeño Tomatillo Salsa